elastic/connectors/docs/DEVELOPING.md

 ### Compatibility

-Jira versions 7 or later are compatible with Elastic connector frameworks.
+Jira Cloud or Jira Server versions 7 or later are compatible with Elastic connector frameworks.

 ### Configuration

 #### Configure Jira connector